 Static websites have recent years gained popularity again.
-While there are a lot of advantages of static sites in comparison to dynamic sites a common problem is how to password protect parts of or a whole static website.
+While there are many advantages of static sites compared to dynamic sites, a common problem is how to password protect parts of or a whole static website.

 Is it possible to password protect a static site?

-The short answer is no, this is not possible due to the nature of static sites.
-Because static website consists of files downloaded and processed by the visitor’s browser, it is not possible to manage users access verification that needs to be handled server-side.
-The longer and more complex answer is yes, it is possible, but there is no straight forward generic solution.
+The short answer is no. It is not possible due to the nature of static sites.
+Because static website consists of files downloaded and processed by the visitor’s browser, it is impossible to manage users access verification that needs to be handled server-side.
+The longer and more complex answer is yes, it is possible, but there is no straight forward generic solution, and all options come with several disadvantages.
 Below I have outlined three approaches for password protecting static sites.

-Pure client-side solutions should never be used for protecting sensitive data such as user or payment data and the like.
-Only use these solutions to protect data you prefer not to be public, but when it causes no major harm if the data becomes public.
+Pure client-side solutions are not suitable for protecting sensitive data such as user or payment data and the like.
+Only use these solutions to protect data, you prefer not to be public, but when it causes no significant harm if the data becomes public.

 “Password protection for static pages”